anothervillain/check/README.md

 </kbd>

 ## **Installation and setup**
+> Fastest way to install, copy and run the following command:

 <pre lang="bash">
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/zhk3r/check/master/install.sh)"
 </pre>
-> If you like doing this manually:
+> If you like doing stuff manually you have to:

 | Copy-paste this                                      | Where                                                 |
 | :----------------------------------------------------|:------------------------------------------------------|